gabslim912/sarraounia_prize/index.md

   button_link: "/fr/register.html"
 main_title: Sarraounia Prize for Young Adult Fiction
 second_title: Empowering Africa's Youth
-description: The <b>Centre for Arts and Culture of Abdou Moumouni University</b> in Niger and the publishing house <b>Amalion</b> in Senegal are pleased to announce the call for entries for the Sarraounia Prize for Young Adult Fiction to contribute to the availability of reading material for African young adults and to promote
+description: The <b>Arts and Culture programme at Abdou Moumouni University</b> in Niger and the publishing house <b>Amalion</b> in Senegal are pleased to announce the call for entries for the Sarraounia Prize for Young Adult Fiction to contribute to the availability of reading material for African young adults and to promote